-I based my plotting outline on a classic 3 Act structure, based loosely on the hero’s journey (it looks the same but is actually more balanced, with a more space for a satisfying ending).
-After several frustrating months trying to understand how a real story fits together, it’s slightly modified – this is the way writing fiction makes sense for me, and this simple outline has helped me finish and publish over a dozen novels in the last few years.
+It’s based on my deconstructed hero’s journey (it looks the same but is actually more balanced, with a more space for a satisfying ending).
+After several frustrating months trying to understand how a real story fits together, I had to redraw the map – this is the way writing fiction makes sense for me, and this simple outline has helped me finish and publish over a dozen novels in the last few years.

 Inside the workbook is a quick description of the major turning point scenes, as well as some basic world-building and character description.
 As long as you hit the major scenes well, you can just fill in the spaces between them however you need to (what do your characters need to do to progress to the next Big Event in your story?).

 I’m pretty excited about this idea, because I think it will be a really useful exercise book that will make plotting and scene building much easier.
 It’s on on Amazon, but you can download the PDF for free.

 Here’s a free 1-hour writing tutorial that covers the 8-point plot dot outline.
 It’ll give you a framework for basic story structure that will help you finish any type of commercial fiction, and even some nonfiction.